Action #998

 Indeed, the GCTAResponseTable class has been created with flexibility in mind.
 So it should be possible to extent the class easily.
 I was even thinking to promote the class to the GammaLib core (as GResponseTable in the obs module), because also the LAT interface uses this class.

-#29 Updated by Mayer Michael over 10 years ago
+#29 Updated by Mayer Michael almost 11 years ago

 Yes, that would indeed avoid code duplication.
 However, the GLATResponseTable seems to be very LAT specific.
 One would probably need to adapt some code in GLATResponse as well.